LHNCBC/lforms/form_definition.md

       * formatting - This controls things like the width of the column.
 It is a hash with the keys "width" and "min-width", the values of both of which are the standard CSS values for those style settings.
-      * answerCardinality - For lists, this allows you to control whether list is multi-select or not.
+      * <a name="answerCardinality"></a>answerCardinality - For lists, this
+        allows you to control whether list is multi-select or not.
 It is a hash that takes two keys, "min" and "max".
-By default, these are "1" (as a string).
-If you set answerCardinality.max to "*", the list becomes multi-select.
+If you "min" to "1", then the user will be required to provide an answer.
+If you set "max" to "*", the list becomes multi-select.
 (Other possibilities are not yet supported.)
-TBD Y
       * _answerRequired - If true, the field will complain if the user leaves it blank.
   * <a name="items"></a> **items** - This is an array of form questions and